Editor’s Note: Activist Post does not endorse

 Initially, Wayne County GOP members

-vote on the decision to certify election
+deadlocked with a 2-2 vote on the decision to certify election

 votes, and the two Republicans only agreed to move forward if they

-received a “comprehensive audit.† In an affidavit, Republicans
+received a “comprehensive audit.†In an affidavit, Republicans

-Monica Palmer and William C. Hartmann said
+Monica Palmer and William C. Hartmann said they later learned

 that state officials would not honor the audit to verify whether